TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudProjects.md

 ## Wind River Pulsar Intel x86 Simulator "VirtualDevice"

-Work with Wind River Pulsar + Minnowboard MAX
+If you have a Minnowboard MAX the work with Wind River Pulsar